llseek/llseek.github.io/_posts/2015-02-15-a-bug-caused-by-misuse-of-if-macro.md

 In our situation, when 'FOO' is not defined, 'FOO' in '#if FOO == true' is treated as __0__.
 On the other hand, based on the last rule that the GCC document describes, 'true' is also treated by GCC preprocessor as __0__.
 Therefore, when 'FOO' is not defined, the program goes to the wrong branch.

+When we replace 'true' with '1', #if is now evaluating a arithmetic expression.
+So we can get what we want.

+__In summary, #if macro expects an arithmetic expression, in which a string like 'true' is not allowed.__

 ### Solution

-In this case, we just need to use __#ifdef__ macro since the value inside 'FOO' is not concerned at all.
+In this case, we just need to use __#ifdef__ instead of __#if__ since the value inside 'FOO' is not concerned at all.

 {% highlight c %}
 #include <stdio.h>